- Visits and Events

 If your family has not been residing in Oregon for the 12 consecutive months prior to the term in which residency is sought, you would not be eligible for resident classification for tuition purposes.[return to top]

 A student who becomes eligible for resident tuition during a term of enrollment would not qualify for resident tuition until the beginning of the next term.
-The student will need to submit an affidavit for review by the deadline for the term in which residency is sought. [return to top]
+The student will need to submit a DocuSign Residency Affidavit for review by the deadline for the term in which residency is sought. [return to top]